bookieio/Bookie/Bookie/docs/user.rst

 Importing
 ----------
+Bookie currently supports the Delicious export and the Google Bookmarks export formats.

-Currently importing only supports the delicious html export format.
-You can do that by going to `Settings` and clicking the `Import / Upload Bookmarks` link under the `Bookmarks` section.
+- Delicious: You can export from Delicious by going to `Settings` and clicking the `Import / Upload Bookmarks` link under the `Bookmarks` section.

+- Google Bookmarks: TBD

 The importer might take a bit on large sets of bookmarks.
-Let me know if you run into any issues.
+Let us know if you run into any issues so we can improve our import process.

 Settings to think about
 ------------------------